The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 Assets that DO pass through probate (and are subject to recovery if the recipient was an LTSS member 55+):

-- Real estate held in the deceased's sole name with no transfer-on-death deed
+- Real estate held in the deceased's sole name with no surviving joint owner

 - Bank accounts in the deceased's sole name with no payable-on-death designation